denise-df/The-Librarian-from-Alexandria---804611/README.md

 Purpose: Establish a performance baseline and test how deepening the network affects model capability.

 Baseline(s):
-- Custom CNN: A compact architecture with four convolutional blocks followed by two fully connected layers.
-This model was used to validate the core pipeline and training process.
-It offered limited capacity and plateaued early during training.
-- EnhancedFontCNN: Built on the same structure, but with added depth, adaptive average pooling, and stronger dropout.
-This version was designed to improve feature learning, particularly in the presence of font variation and input noise.
+Custom CNN:
+- Architecture: 4 convolutional blocks (Conv2D → BatchNorm → ReLU → MaxPool) followed by 2 fully connected layers
+- Used to validate the end-to-end training pipeline

+It achieved validation accuracy of approximately 45%

+EnhancedFontCNN:
+- Built on the Custom CNN but deeper and more regularized
+- Added adaptive average pooling and increased dropout
+- Initially used a fixed learning rate and ReduceLROnPlateau
+- Later included CosineAnnealingLR and early stopping

+It was trained for 12 epochs and reached a best validation accuracy of 43.65%

 &nbsp;

 *Evaluation Metrics*:
 - Accuracy: Overall classification correctness
-- Macro F1-score: Chosen to handle class imbalance by averaging F1-scores across all fonts
 - Confusion Matrix: Used to understand which font classes were most often confused